 What is SR-22 Insurance?

-The SR-22 must be submitted from the home office of the insurance company.
+An SR-22 must be submitted from the home office of the insurance company.
 The issuing insurance company must be authorized to write financial responsibility insurance in your state and have a “power of attorney” on file in your state.
 Our office maintains a listing of authorized agents and companies.

 An SR-22 requirement can be issued by the state or a judge and is usually required for three consecutive years.
-SR-22, or high risk auto insurance, can be required of drivers for a variety of reasons, including:
+SR-22, or high-risk auto insurance, can be required of drivers for a variety of reasons, including:

 - Driving without auto insurance

 - Driving with a suspended or revoked license